 Unit clarification (UC) and unit amendment (AC) petitions are filed to resolve disputes over unit composition.
 An employer's reorganization of its employees' duties, or adding or eliminating positions can raise a question of the appropriate bargaining unit for the positions.
 Representation cannot be at issue in a unit clarification petition, and unit issues that arise in the process of handling a representation petition are not counted here.
 Staff will conduct an investigation to determine whether these, or any other issues are present, then issue findings.
-In 2019 two unit clarification cases were filed and two closed.
-One was dismissed before an investigation was conducted.
-The other concluded with findings issued after an investigation, and the investigation took 66 days.
+In 2020 three unit clarification petitions were filed and three closed.
+Two petitions were dismissed before an investigation was conducted.
+One petition was resolved with findings issued after an investigation, and the investigation took 132 days.

 Unit amendment petitions are filed to change the unit's name, affiliation, site, or location.
-There was one unit amendment petition that was filed in 2019 and it resolved in 2019.
+There were no unit amendment petitions filed in 2020.